Perry-Olsson/rusty-web-app/README.md

 The old shell scripts in `scripts/` have been replaced with Docker Compose:
 - `scripts/dev.sh` → `docker compose up -d`
 - `scripts/dev.sh down` → `docker compose down`
-- `scripts/build.sh` → `docker compose exec reddit-clone cargo build --manifest-path /reddit-clone/Cargo.toml`
+- `scripts/build.sh` → `docker compose exec app cargo build --manifest-path /app/Cargo.toml`

 The scripts can be removed once you've verified the Docker Compose setup works for your workflow.